neuropathbasel-pub/CnQuant/README.md

 ## Environment variables

-Before running any of the 5 applications (not needed for WSL2), you will need to create the following directories and define them in your .env file.
+Before running any of the 5 applications, you will need to create the following directories and define them in your .env file.
+The .env file was pre-prepared for the CnQuant applications installed in the WSL2 image.

 >[!Note]
 >Some visual file explorers (Thunar, Gnome, Explorer) do not display files starting with a "." in their filename by default and might require settings adjustment.